ppj2dd/ppj2dd.github.io/_posts/2025-03-25-Outreachy-Onboarding-101.md

 ![A mosaic of diverse individuals collaborating across the globe](https://github.com/user-attachments/assets/3b839053-3f8c-4042-853d-9a410a3d1b85)

+*A mosaic of diverse individuals collaborating across the globe*

 ## 2. Checking Eligibility: Are You on the Guest List?

 Before you RSVP to this grand tech party, ensure you meet the eligibility criteria: